 - The file srdb-data_fields-V4.txt contains a list of the fields in srdb-data-V4.csv.

 - When it was necessary to calculate or estimate annual flux for one of the studies, these calculations and notes were recorded in an Excel spreadsheet.
 These spreadsheets are provided as a companion file and have been compiled and compressed into calculations_worksheets_v4.zip.

 This is a database compiled from published studies about soil surface CO2 flux (soil respiration) measured in the field and intended to serve as a resource for scientific analysis.

-The primary soil respiration units used were gC/m2/yr (for annual fluxes) and umol/m2/s (for mean seasonal fluxes); values were converted as necessary from those provided by study authors.
-A variety of ancillary data were also entered when reported, including site-related and experimental data, information on ecosystem structure and function, methods used, etc.; we assumed a 12:44 ratio of C to CO2 molecular weights, and that biomass was 50% C (unless specified otherwise in the study).
+The primary soil respiration units used were gC/m2/yr for annual fluxes and umol/m2/s for mean seasonal fluxes.
+When necessary, the units were converted from those provided in the study.
+A variety of ancillary data were also entered when provided, including site-related and experimental data, information on ecosystem structure and function, methods used, etc. A ratio of 12:44 was assumed for C to CO2 molecular weights and biomass was assumed to be 50% C unless specified otherwise in the study.

 Data were crosschecked against a number of other soil respiration data collections and meta-analyses (Hibbard et al., 2005; Chen and Tian, 2005; Burton et al., 2008; Sotta et al., 2004).
 Quality flags were assigned based on information provided in a given study and best judgment.

 Data Acquisition, Materials, and Methods